 To mitigate this sort of traffic analysis a STA can support the ability to periodically and randomly change its MAC addresses and reset counters and seeds prior to association.
 Such a STA, when reconnecting to a network, can provide a previously provided device ID or can use a previously provided MAC address (IRM), either of which allows the network to recognize the STA while mitigating the abilities of third parties to do tracking or traffic analysis.
 While discovering networks, a STA can refrain from gratuitously transmitting Probe Request frames containing SSIDs of favored BSS networks.

+When using a device ID, the non-AP STA is identified by a long-term identifier, assigned by the AP during the initial association.
+This long-term identifier is encrypted each time the non-AP STA connects to the network such that the encrypted version is unique for each connection.
+The encrypted version obtained during an association is used to identify the non-AP STA in the next connetion.
+This ensures that encrypted device IDs cannot be used to track non-AP STAs or do traffic analysis.

 Instruct the editor to modify the identical text in 6.5.7.2, 6.5.7.3, 6.5.7.4, and 6.5.7.5 as indicated: